vishesh-jaiswal23/dakshayanideploy/PORTAL_INSTRUCTIONS.md

    http://localhost:4000/login.html
    ```

-2. The login page now lists the demo email and password for every role.
-You can also click **Use demo admin** to auto-fill the administrator details.
+2. The login page now lists the demo email and password for the customer, employee, installer, and referral partner roles so you can explore each dashboard quickly.

 3. Select the appropriate role from the *Login as* dropdown before signing in.